-This company received a score of 79.6/100 in the Newsweek Green Rankings 2016, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
+This company received a score of 85.3/100 in the Newsweek Green Ranking 2017, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
 Ranking methodology by Corporate Knights and HIP Investor.

-The Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
+The 2021 Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
 The ranked companies are leaders in the field of a sustainable business approach.
 The efficiency of a company's energy, water, CO2 and waste management is measured in relation to its total sales volume.
 The disclosure of that information is a pre-condition for the assessment.
-This company ranked #42 in the 2016 Global 100.
+Of the 53 companies in its peer group, this company ranked #2.

 In 2008, following a string of high-profile bribery scandals, Siemens agreed to a record $1.6bn legal settlement with American and European authorities.
 In 2016 Siemens paid US$43 million in Israel over bribery charges, and in 2015 a former Siemens finance officer admitted to paying $100 million in kickbacks to government officials in Argentina.

 Source: The Guardian (2016)

 In 2015 an American subsidiary of this company agreed to pay US$5.9 million to resolve an investigation into the overcharging of the federal government for purchases of medical imaging equipment.

 This company appeared sixth on RepRisk's top ten "most environmentally and socially controversial companies of 2009".
 Companies on the list were severely criticised during 2009 by the world's media, governments and NGOs.
 [Listed under Information due to age of report]